 Released: October 30

-After releasing their first joint project last year, rappers Flee Lord & Eto reunite to build off of the success from the collaboration.
+After releasing their first joint project last year, rappers Flee Lord & Eto reunite to build off of the success from their first collaboration.
 The result was an amazing tape with animated rhymes & violent one-liners over rowdy & grimy beats.
 The chemistry displayed between the two emcees on this project proves that their relationship goes deeper than rap.

 Best tracks: “Triangle Offense”, “Brigante & Delgado”, “Hoodie Season”